mcnemesis/cli_tttt/README.md

 Invokes the ZHA personal assistant NAME as the explicit target entity name - basically, the session shall involve your conversation with some entity known as "NAME".

-As you shall see in case you consult the ZHA help documentation via

-> zha -h

-You can terminate any active conversation with the keyword "end" as the response during an active ZHA session.
+As you shall see in case you consult the ZHA help documentation, you can terminate any active conversation with the keyword "end" as the response during an active ZHA session.

 # TTTT conforms to the UNIX/Linux CLI Design Philosophy